Putting Flat $\Lambda$CDM In The (Redshift) Bin: Introduction

 Ultimately, while the fit of the overall sample to flat $\Lambda$CDM is largely dictated by the redshift range with greater density of data points, we will see that in sparser redshift ranges, the data prefers different cosmological parameters.
-In particular, we find probabilities as low as $p = 0.021$ (OHD), $p = 0.081$ (SN) and $p = 0.019$ (QSOs), respectively, that mock data leads to similar values of $(H_0, \Omega_{m})$ as observed data.
-Combining the independent probabilities using Fisher's method, one arrives at the probability $p=0.0021$ ($3.1 \, \sigma$) that such an evolution indeed exists within flat $\Lambda$CDM. {An explanation in terms of selection biases is plausible for SN, e. g. \citep{Dainotti:2021pqg,Dainotti:2022bzg}, but similar effects must impact cosmic chronometers, BAO, etc. Our mock analysis shows that \textit{without selection biases} evolution away from Planck values should be expected.}
+In particular, we find probabilities as low as $p = 0.021$ (OHD), $p = 0.081$ (SNe) and $p = 0.019$ (QSOs), respectively, that mock data leads to similar values of $(H_0, \Omega_{m})$ as observed data.
+Combining the independent probabilities using Fisher's method, one arrives at the probability $p=0.0021$ ($3.1 \, \sigma$) that such an evolution indeed exists within flat $\Lambda$CDM. {In addition, we revisit the findings with profile likelihoods/distributions finding that Planck best fit values are disfavoured at $99.6\%$ ($2.9 \sigma$ for normal distributions) confidence level based on a combination of OHD and SNe data alone.
+This provides a sanity check using standard frequentist methodology.} An explanation in terms of selection biases is plausible for SNe, e. g. \citep{Dainotti:2021pqg,Dainotti:2022bzg}, but similar effects must impact cosmic chronometers, BAO, etc. Our mock analysis shows that \textit{without selection biases}, evolution away from Planck values should be expected.